BCIT-Reseach-Long-Term-ISSP/bcit-reseach-long-term-issp.github.io/cloud/RDS.md

 ## Introduction

-A relational database management system (RDBMS) is a collection of programs and capabilities that manage data and the relationships among the data in tables.
-These systems use SQL (Structured Query Language) for querying and maintaining the database.
+This documentation provides an overview of our database schema designed for managing devices and sensors.
+The database is implemented using Amazon RDS (Relational Database Service), a scalable database service provided by Amazon Web Services for easily setting up, operating, and scaling a relational database in the cloud.

-This documentation provides an overview of our specific relational database schema, which is focused on tracking devices and sensors and their respective statuses.
+This documentation provides an overview of our specific relational database schema, and how to connect to the Database locally.

 ## Database Schema